 - On foot: A walking tour through the Deerfield Plano Christmas Lights is a magical experience.
 If you do decide to walk, only park North of the clubhouse and please choose a street that isn't congested with cars driving through to see the Christmas Lights.
 A great spot to park is at Haun Elementary School then walk south down Betty Haun Drive.

-- By horse-drawn carriage: This option is so popular they sell out early.
-Click here to find out more and to make your reservation.
+- By horse-drawn carriage: This option is so popular they sell out early so book now!

 Here's your route through the Deerfield Plano Christmas Lights